cao-weiwei/cao-weiwei.github.io/_posts/2020-05-15-Search Trie.md

-Todaoy, let's check a data structure named `Trie`.
-It's also called search trie or prefix trie, which is mainly used to handle string related problems.
+Today, let’s check a data structure named `Trie`.
+It’s also called search trie or prefix trie, which is mainly used to handle string related problems.

 <!--more-->

-As we known, the balanced binary search tree will give us `O(logN)` time complexity in search/insert/delete, which is efficient.
-We can use this idea to create a variant of tree, called `Trie`to improve the efficiency of queries in strings, like searching prefix of a word.
-Trie is very useful in our daily usage of computer like auto complete in search engine.
+As we have known, the balanced binary search tree will give us `O(logN)` time complexity in search/insert/delete, which is efficient.
+We can use this idea to create a variant of the tree, called `Trie` to improve the efficiency of queries in strings, like searching prefix of a word. `Trie` is very useful in our daily usage of computers like auto-complete in search engines.

 <img src="/assets/images/posts/Search Trie/01_Trie.png" alt="01_Trie" style="zoom:50%;" />